platformatic/ai-warp/packages/ai-client/README.md

 });

 try {
-  // Make a request to the AI service const stream = await client.ask({
+  // Make a streaming request to the AI service const stream = await client.ask({
     prompt: "Hello AI, how are you today?",
     sessionId: "user-123",
     temperature: 0.7,
     models: [{ provider: "openai", model: "gpt-4" }],
+    stream: true // optional, defaults to true
   });

   // Read the streaming response